bxparks/rpn83p/docs/USER_GUIDE.md

 add more.
 Personally, I use algebraic notation for doing math equations on paper or writing high-level computer programs.
 But when I do numerical *computation* on a hand-held device, I am most comfortable using the RPN mode.

+There are many RPN calculator apps for the smartphone, but the touchscreen of a phone can become tedious for calculations that require large number of keystrokes.
+For those cases, a physical device is more convenient and less error prone.

 The RPN83P app is inspired by the HP-42S.
 It is the RPN calculator that I know best.
 It also has the advantage of having the